Modern Slavery and Human Trafficking Statement by Tchibo Coffee International

 3.2 We understand “modern slavery” to be when a person:

-- arranges or facilitates the travel of another person with a view to them being exploited (human trafficking).
+• arranges or facilitates the travel of another person with a view to them being exploited

-3.3 The outcomes of our assessment for 2020 are displayed in the below matrix.
-The results demonstrate few changes in 2020 and confirm that we should concentrate primarily on our coffee, tea and hot chocolate supply chains.
-“Agency staff in Glasgow” moved into the “low” category because we employed very few individuals on this type of temporary contract in 2020.
+3.3 The outcomes of our assessment for 2021 are displayed in the below matrix.
+The results demonstrate few changes in 2021 and confirm that we should concentrate primarily on our coffee, tea and hot chocolate supply chains.
+“Agency staff in Epsom” moved into the “low” category because we employed very few individuals on this type of temporary contract in 2021.
 We will continue to review the risk assessment on at least an annual basis to ensure our actions remain relevant.